-She gave him requital3 early thereafter,

-And stretched out to grab him; the strongest of warriors

-Faint-mooded stumbled, till he fell in his traces,

-The monster sits on him with drawn sword.
-70

-Foot-going champion.
-Then she sat on the hall-guest

-And wielded her war-knife wide-bladed, flashing,

-For her son would take vengeance, her one only bairn.
-His armor saves his life.

-His breast-armor woven bode on his shoulder;

-It guarded his life, the entrance defended

-75

-'Gainst sword-point and edges.
-Ecgtheow's son there

-Had fatally journeyed, champion of Geatmen,

-In the arms of the ocean, had the armor not given,

-Close-woven corslet, comfort and succor,

-God arranged for his escape.

-And had God most holy not awarded the victory,

-80

-All-knowing Lord; easily did heaven's

-Ruler most righteous arrange it with justice;4

-Uprose he erect ready for battle.
+Oft cloven the helmet, the fated one's armor: 'Twas the first time that ever the excellent jewel Had failed of its fame.
+Firm-mooded after, Not heedless of valor, but mindful of glory, Was Higelac's kinsman; the hero-chief angry Cast then his carved-sword covered with jewels That it lay on the earth, hard and steel-pointed; He hoped in his strength, his hand-grapple sturdy.
+Soany must act whenever he thinketh To gain him in battle glory unending, And is reckless of living.
+The lord of the War-Geats [53] (He shrank not from battle) seized by the shoulder The mother of Grendel; then mighty in struggle Swaing he his enemy, since his anger was kindled, That she fell to the floor.
+With furious grapple She gave him requita early thereafter.
+And stretched out to grab him; the strongest of warriors Faint-mooded stumbled, till he fell in his traces, Foot-going champion.
+Then she sat on the hall-guest And wielded her war-knife wide-bladed, flashing, For her son would take vengeance, her one only bairn.
+His breast-armor woven bode on his shoulder; It guarded his life, the entrance defended 'Gsinst sword-point and edges.
+Ecgtheow's son there Had fatally journeyed, champion of Geatmen, In the arms of the ocean, had the armor not given, Close-woven corslet, comfort and succor, And had God most holy not awarded the victory, Alloknowing Lord; easily did heaven's Ruler most righteous arrange it with justice; Uprose he erect ready for battle.
+Beowulf attacks the mother of Grendel.